tradle/why-hypercore/FAQ.md

 - A building block to create a real alternative to Object Storage (S3).

-- Distribution of software and large datasets to / from / between Data Centers and any case of Big Data fan-out.
+- Distribution of software and large datasets to / from / between Data Centers, as described in [older eBay paper](https://tech.ebayinc.com/engineering/bittorrent-for-package-distribution-in-the-enterprise/), and any case of Big Data fan-out.

 #### How can Hyperdrive be shared?